Italy death toll jumps past 1,000 as Milan bourse nosedives

 The interior ministry said police had booked some 2,162 people during the day for violating the order.
 Seven foreigners were arrested in Rome after being caught playing cards around a table in the open air, Ansa news agency said.

-So far, Italians has been supportive of the clampdown, with one poll showing more than 80% in favour of the government's decision.
+So far, Italians have been supportive of the clampdown, with one poll showing more than 80 per cent in favour of the government's decision.

 "I am convinced these measures are right and will reduce the length of this epidemic," said Federica Bravi, out shopping for essentials in Rome.
 "So at this time, the more sacrifices we make the more likely it will be that we contain this problem."